 Reactive arthritis is thought to occur in 2 to 15 percent of Salmonella patients.
 Symptoms, which usually appear 18 days after infection, include inflammation of the joints, eyes, or reproductive or urinary organs.

-Can a claim be made against a tour operator?
+Can I claim against a tour operator?

-To bring a successful claim against a tour operator, a Claimant must prove that his illness was due to the neglect or fault of the tour operator or its hotel supplier.
+To bring a successful claim against a tour operator, a claimant must prove that his illness was due to the neglect or fault of the tour operator or its hotel supplier.

 Determining the cause of the infection may be difficult as salmonellosis can be contracted from several sources.